 - 3.1 Intangibles encompass a wide variety of items and when considering recognition and measurement for such items a classification of intangibles is necessary.
-A possible classification considered in this Discussion Paper6 is related to the degree of difficulty of establishing ownership or control rights and more generally the difficulty of their measurement. - Category A: Intangibles that are controlled by an entity; for which ownershipproperty rights are relatively clear and for which markets exist (generally they can be bought and sold).
-Within this category, two types of intangibles can be distinguished: (i) marketing-related intangibles such as trademarks, brand names and (ii) technology-based intangible assets such as patented technology, computer software, databases, internet domain names and film copyrights assets such as patents, copyrights and trade names and (ii) business agreements, licenses, enforceable contracts, and data bases. - Category B: Intangibles that are controlled by the entity but for which welldefined and legally-protected ownershipproperty rights may not exist, and markets are weak or non-existent.
-Examples includeare R&D in process, nonpatented technology or tradebusiness secrets., proprietary management systems, and business processes. - Category C: Intangibles for which the firm has few, if any, control rights and markets do not exist.
-Within this category two types of intangibles can be distinguished: (i) those related, and which are often tied to the people who work for the entity (-Examples include assembled workforce, skills and experience, staff loyaltyare human assets, structural (or organisational) assets, and training) and (ii) those related to relationship relational assets, that is, the components of intellectual capital:(for example, relationships, including reputation, with customers, suppliers, partners and government).-
+A possible classification considered in this Discussion Paper5 is related to the degree of difficulty of establishing ownership or control rights and more generally the difficulty of their measurement. - Category A: Intangibles that are controlled by an entity; for which property rights are relatively clear and for which markets exist (generally they can be bought and sold).
+Within this category, two types of intangibles can be distinguished: (i) assets such as patents, copyrights and trade names and (ii) business agreements, licenses, enforceable contracts, and data bases. - Category B: Intangibles that are controlled by the entity but for which welldefined and legally-protected property rights may not exist, and markets are weak or non-existent.
+Examples are R&D in process, business secrets, proprietary management systems, and business processes. - Category C: Intangibles for which the firm has few, if any, control rights and markets do not exist, and which are often tied to the people who work for the entity.
+Examples are human assets, structural (or organisational) assets, and relational assets, that is, the components of intellectual capital. - 3.2 Control is a fundamental concept in the definition of any asset's recognition in IFRS and it does seem unrealistic, or at least difficult, to introduce an exception to recognise 'uncontrolled' intangibles without unintended consequences on other assets or undermining the general principles of IFRS.
+Therefore, focusing on possible improvement to the accounting (that is, recognition and measurement) of intangibles in categories A and B seems the more promising and realistic approach. - 3.3 In this regard, it is also noted that proponents of an expansion of the capitalisation of intangibles have generally not proposed a mechanical capitalisation of all intangibles.
+Instead, most recent research papers6 proposed only a limited expansion consistent with the current definition of assets under condition or thresholds such as the ability to attribute benefits or the passing of specified technological or commercial feasibility tests. - 3.4 Before considering possible approaches for recognition and measurement of those internally generated intangibles as characterised above, the following section discusses a number of additional considerations specific to intangibles.

-6 Classification suggested by Blair, M. M., & Wallman, S. M. H. (2000).
+5 Classification suggested by Blair, M. M., & Wallman, S. M. H. (2000).
 Unseen wealth: Report of the Brookings task force on understanding intangibles sources of value.